liesenf/andreasliesenfeld.github.io/action-formation-models.md

 layout: default
 ---

-# Dialog management: a corpus-based method for reflexive action formation modeling
+# A new approach to dialog management: Towards a corpus-based method for reflexive action formation modeling

 toward a method to model processes of action formation and ascription as vector space representations Why now?
 Large speech corpora available